 The success of an AI-assisted ESG reporting program depends on people and processes as much as technology.
 Recommendations include:

-In sum, a strategic program for Building Custom AI Agents for Institutional Investor Reporting (GRI/SASB) centers on disciplined data governance, resilient distributed architectures, and a phased modernization path that preserves auditability, compliance, and reliability while delivering scalable, high-quality disclosures for investors and regulators.
+In sum, a strategic program for AI Agents for GRI/SASB institutional reporting centers on disciplined data governance, resilient distributed architectures, and a phased modernization path that preserves auditability, compliance, and reliability while delivering scalable, high-quality disclosures for investors and regulators.